Republicans file impeachment articles against Secretary Blinken for pullout disaster in Afghanistan

 Republican Reps.
 Ralph Norman of South Carolina and Andy Harris of Maryland co-sponsored the resolution.
 They said “inexcusable failures” on behalf of Mr. Blinken led to the lives lost in Thursday’s terrorist attack in Kabul and “set a horrible precedent on the international stage.”

-“Secretary Blinken’s complete and utter failure of managing this avoidable catastrophe makes him unfit for leadership, and I hope my colleagues will join me in pushing for his removal,” Mr. Harris said in a statement.
+“Secretary Blinken’s complete and utter failure of managing this avoidable catastrophe makes him unfit for leadership, and I hope my colleagues will join me in pushing for his removal,” Mr. Harris said.

-The White House and the State Department did not immediately respond to The Washington Times’ request for comment.
+State Department spokesman Ned Price brushed the calls for Mr. Blinken’s impeachment aside Friday, saying there were more pressing matters at hand.

+“Secretary Blinken is focused on one thing and one thing only: the evacuation of American citizens and our allies and partners,” Mr. Price said.

 Several House Republicans introduced resolutions earlier this week condemning the administration for the bungled withdrawal.
 Messrs.
 Norman and Harris’ resolution is the first to call for an administration official to be impeached.